Chelsea vs Arsenal: Emerson Palmieri would owe Europa League final win to his mum, as she stopped him quitting football | Goal.com

 "For sure we can catch them, we are not talking about only losses against them.
 We have beaten them as well.
 We need consistency to catch them but I believe that Chelsea will arrive at their level soon."

-It took Emerson time to establish himself at Chelsea, with Marcos Alonso having had established himself as the first choice left-back.
-Emerson, however, is increasingly winning out as they battle to impress Sarri.
+It took Emerson time to establish himself at Chelsea, with Marcos Alonso having been the first-choice left-back.
+Emerson, however, is increasingly winning out as they battle to impress manager Maurizio Sarri.

 He had also just recovered from a knee injury when he signed for the club in January last year and Emerson thinks that he has yet to reach his top level for the Blues.